-The District is engaged in litigation with only two contractors/business partners of the former owners of UMC.
+The District is engaged in litigation with two contractors/business partners of the former owners of UMC.
 This litigation is centered on allegations that the foreclosure of UMC was invalid and/or that the foreclosure resulted in financial loss to the plaintiffs.
 In one case, in April, 2014, the District of Columbia Superior Court (the "Superior Court") granted a motion of summary judgment in favor of the District and UMC.
-The plaintiffs appealed, and oral arguments were held before the District of Columbia Court of Appeals on November 4, 2015.
+The plaintiffs appealed, and oral arguments were held before the District of Columbia Court of Appeals (the "Court of Appeals") on November 4, 2015.
+On September 12, 2016, the Court of Appeals affirmed the Superior Court judgment.
 In the other case, the plaintiffs filed state law claims for wrongful foreclosure and federal due process claims in the Superior Court.
 The case was removed to the United States District Court (the "District Court") and then remanded to the Superior Court, except for the federal claims which are held in abeyance in the District Court pending the outcome of the Superior Court action.
 The Superior Court dismissed the state law claims against the District and UMC.
 The plaintiffs appealed the decision to the Court of Appeals, which affirmed the Superior Court's decision.
 The plaintiffs filed a motion in the District Court to add the state law claims that were dismissed in the Superior Court.
 The District and UMC opposed the motion to amend and filed a motion to dismiss.
-It is expected that the District Court will decide these motions in 2016.
-The outcome of the litigation is unknown at this time and, therefore, the District cannot predict the potential liability to the District or UMC.
+It is expected that the District Court will decide these motions in Fiscal Year 2017.
+The outcome of this litigation and any potential District or UMC liability related thereto are unknown at this time.